realshallow/s3ts/README.md

 4. Put the model in a `models` directory

+5. Unzip the model

+6. Install Coqui TTS with the following commands:
+    - 1
+    - 2

+7. Change the parameters in `main.py`

+8. Execute `main.py`

 ## Other requirements

+You should have a version of python inferior to 3.10.
+If it is not the case, do not hesitate to create conda environment.

 The package ffmepg is necessary for the audio processings.